 I was just going to drop out of school and go work with my parents.
 I didn’t know what I else I could do.

 Nguyen’s story goes all the way back to the Vietnam War when her father, Michael, grew up in a family with 16 brothers and sisters.
 To help support the family, he walked many miles each day to sell ice cream.
 After a series of ordeals and misfortunes, Michael made his way to the U.S., where he eventually saved enough money to bring his wife, Diana, and their two sons to America.

 Although Nguyen and her younger brother were born in the U.S., they grew up speaking only Vietnamese at home.

 “When I went to school, it was like, ‘Why don’t these kids speak Vietnamese?’” she recalled.

 Even after she learned English, she continued to struggle with reading comprehension.
-None of that stopped her from taking up figure skating, getting involved in clubs, holding a job and being elected student council president of Eden Prairie High School.
+But none of that stopped her from taking up figure skating, getting involved in clubs, holding a job or being elected Student Council president at Eden Prairie High School.

-The injury forced Nguyen to give up her dream of being a professional figure skater and channel her energy into other efforts, such as successfully managing the campaign of one of her teachers who ran for and won a seat in the Minnesota Legislature.
+The injury forced Nguyen to give up her dream of becoming a professional figure skater, so she channeled her energy into other efforts, such as successfully managing the campaign of one of her teachers who successfully ran for a seat in the Minnesota Legislature.